-- Registration during Early Years
+Registering during Early Years

-- Registration at Primary School
+Registering at Primary School

-Partnership working within the community can also help break down barriers to library membership and encourage active participation amongst children and families.
+In many instances partnership working has lead to the removal of unnecessary paperwork and the direct promotion of library services within communities.
+This in turn is helping to break down barriers to library membership and encourage active participation amongst children and families.